ashishu007/ashishu007.github.io/blog/_posts/2020-06-19-Data-to-Text-Generation.md

 <!--more-->

-In my PhD, I have decided to focus on data-to-text generation.
 The main reason for choosing this topic was the part-time project I was working on in early 2020.
 It was a project in collaboration with an Aberdeen based startup, where I developed a Case-Based approach to **Automated Obituary Genertion**.
 For a given set of details about a deceased person in some structured format, the requirement was to automatically generate a natural language text summarising that information.

 By working on this project, I realised that there are many existing problems that can be explored, possibly as a PhD project, and that's how I decided to dive deeper into this topic.
 I'll briefly describe some of the problems I faced in this project in further sections.